vuejs/vue-ssr-html-stream/README.md

 const htmlStream = new HTMLStream({
   template, // string
   context, // ?Object
-  contentPlaceholder // ?string, defaults to <!-- APP -->
+  outletPlaceholder // ?string, defaults to <!--vue-ssr-outlet-->
 })

 // pipe it